Johannf78/ShroomBox/memory-bank/productContext.md

 # Product Context: ShroomBox

 ## Why This Project Exists
-ShroomBox is an IoT device that enables remote control and monitoring of hardware through the Blynk platform.
-The project aims to provide a foundation for building connected devices with minimal configuration overhead.
+ShroomBox is an IoT device designed for environmental monitoring and control of a mushroom fruiting chamber.
+It enables remote control and monitoring of environmental conditions (CO2, temperature, humidity) and automated control of fans and humidifiers through the Blynk platform, ensuring optimal growing conditions for mushrooms.

 ## Problems It Solves